 Decent for mixed usage.
 The Bose QC20 are a versatile enough for most use cases.
 They have strong isolation that makes them a great choice for the commuting, they're also compact and stable enough for sports.
 They have a comfortable earbud fit that does not leak much so you can use them at the office.
 Unfortunately, their sound is subpar when compared to more recent releases by Bose like the Soundsport Wireless or QuietControl 30.

-Mediocre for critical listening.
+Mediocre for neutral listening.
 They're comfortable for long listening sessions but they have a slightly dark sound that overemphasizes bass at the expense of instruments and vocals.
-They also have a slightly closed sound due to their closed, noise cancelling design so they won't be the ideal choice for more critical listeners.
+They also have a slightly closed sound due to their closed, noise cancelling design so they won't be the ideal choice for more neutral listeners.

 Above-average for commuting.
 They're comfortable and compact.
 The noise isolation significantly reduces the ambient noise of regular commutes.
 They also have a good battery life and a simple and efficient control scheme.
 Unfortunately, their sound quality may be a deal breaker for some.